ConnectedSystemsLab/Umbra/README.md

 Make sure that the `start_time` matches the `mapping_file` and `bandwidth_file` matches the `ground_station_config` and `start_time`.
 Some raw simulation results will be stored in the `result_directory` you specified.
 Each simulation instance will generate a folder containing multiple files as the results.
 These files will be used to generate the plos in the paper.

+You can find the ground station config files we used in the paper in the `config` folder of this repository.

 To run the baselines, use the files `experiments/basic_heuristic.py`, `experiments/smart_heristic.py` and the same arguments as the `Umbra` command. `binary_search.py` generates results for both `Umbra` and the `greedy` baseline, and `basic_heuristic.py` generates results for the `naive` baseline. `smart_heuristic.py` generates results for the `smart` baseline.

 #### Heterogeneous Backhaul